 “Even today, when we listen to Johnny Cash, we know of him as a friend of the prisoner,” said Cram.
 “He continues to move the needle as we question how our society continues to lock people up.”

 After learning about Johnny Cash and his performance at Folsom Prison, read about the rock and roll groupies who changed music history.
-Then, take a look at 36 Johnny Cash photos that show the icon in action.
+Then, take a look at 36 Johnny Cash photos that show the Man in Black in action.